heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 directories that are specific to IntelliJ IDEA, but also for other IDEs and specific configurations.

-Many tools exist to generate `.gitignore` files, such as
+Many tools exist to generate gitignore files, such as <https://gitignore.io/>.
-<https://gitignore.io/>.
-We consider these as **bad practice** as it makes the
-comprehension of the codebase harder (_What am I really using?_).
-You should **only ignore files that are specific to your project**, the tools you are using and the environment you are working in.
+**We consider these as bad practice as it makes the comprehension of the codebase harder (_What am I really using?_).** You should **only ignore files that are specific to your project**, the tools you are using and the environment you are working in.

-Let's clean the `.gitignore` files.
+Let's clean the gitignore files.

 Open the `.gitignore` file update the content to the following: